 - Representing multiple institutional clients in connection with the public pension fund pay-to-play investigations conducted by the SEC, the U.S. Attorney’s Office for the District of New Mexico, the New York Attorney General’s Office, and various other state regulators.

-- Representing a top-10 asset manager by assets under management (AUM), successfully obtaining summary judgement in consolidated actions brought under Section 36(b) of the Investment Company Act of 1940 alleging that it charged mutual funds excessive investment advisory and administration fees, premised on the allegation that it provided substantially similar services for a lower fee as a subadviser to other mutual funds.
+- Representing a top-10 asset manager by assets under management (AUM) in two separate actions, successfully obtaining and defending on appeal one summary judgement dismissal and one dismissal on the pleadings of actions brought under Section 36(b) of the Investment Company Act of 1940 alleging that the asset manager charged mutual funds excessive investment advisory and administration fees, premised on the allegation that it provided substantially similar services for a lower fee as a subadviser to other mutual funds.

 - Representing the syndicate of four investment banks that underwrote the $53.5 million initial public offering of common stock of Osmotica Pharmaceuticals plc, a biopharmaceutical company focused on the development and commercialization of specialty products that target markets with underserved patient populations, in consolidated putative securities class actions in state court in New Jersey.